 Kota Lukut, Port Dickson

 Kota Lukut is a small part of Port Dickson in the state of Negeri Sembilan in Peninsula Malaysia.
-Not many people are familiar with the name Lukut, and may even wonder what’s there.
-Kota Lukut is actually a small township in between Seremban, the capital of Negeri Sembilan and Port Dickson town, where all the beach resorts are located.
+Not many people are familiar with the name Lukut and may wonder what is there to explore in Kota Lukut.
+Kota Lukut is actually a small township between Seremban, the capital of Negeri Sembilan, and Port Dickson town.
+It’s where all the beach resorts are located at.

-In the past, anyone who was travelling from the Klang Valley for a short sojourn to the beach town of Port Dickson had to pass through Lukut.
-Lukut town has a fascinating history and was developed by a certain Raja Busu, who was a member of the Selangor royal family in 1824.
-Tin was discovered in the area, and Raja Busu encouraged Chinese migrants from nearby Melaka to settle down in the area and work the tin mines.
+In the earlier days, anyone who was travelling from the Klang Valley to the beach town of Port Dickson must pass through Lukut.
+The town of Lukut has a fascinating history that first began in 1824 under Raja Busu, a member of the Selangor royal family.
+Tin was discovered here, so Raja Busu encouraged Chinese migrants from the nearby Melaka to settle down in the area and work the tin mines.

-Fort and Museum is a well preserved historical destination that you just can’t miss.
+Lukut fort and museum is a well-preserved historical destination that you just can’t miss.
 The fort was built in the mid-1800s as a security post by Raja Jumaat, who took over the running of Lukut from its founder Raja Busu.
-The fort was essential in securing the safety of tin mining activities in the area, as well as monitoring incoming ships.
-You’ll be able to learn more about the history of Lukut, as well as see artifacts from the VOC Nassau, a Dutch ship that sank off the coast of Port Dickson in the 1600s.
+This fort was essential in securing the safety of tin mining activities in the area as well as monitoring incoming ships.
+You’ll be able to learn more about the history of Lukut and see artefacts from the VOC Nassau, a Dutch ship that sank off the coast of Port Dickson in the 1600s.

 2. Lukut Food Galore

-Locals in Negeri Sembilan know Lukut as a haven for delicious seafood, and here you’ll find restaurants that have been around for decades.
-Visit any one of the Chinese seafood eateries that line the coast, and you’ll be rewarded with fresh fish, clams, prawns, and crabs cooked in each restaurant’s own signature style.
-Be sure your server for the ‘Chiu Pai’ or in-house specialty so that you can savor the best that Lukut seafood has to offer.
+Locals in Negeri Sembilan know Lukut as a haven for delicious seafood.
+Here, you’ll find restaurants that have been around for decades.
+Visit any one of the Chinese seafood eateries that line the coast and you’ll be rewarded with fresh fish, clams, prawns and crabs cooked in each restaurant’s own signature style.
+Be sure to ask your server for the ‘Chiu-Pai’ or in-house specialty so that you can savour the best that Lukut seafood has to offer.

-If fishing is part of your hobby, you’ll be glad to know that Lukut is full of great fishing spots, and is a favorite spot for enthusiasts that prefer to go further out from the coast but still enjoy calm and restive seas.
-The most popular fishing spot would be Kelong Mahmud, which you can reach by renting any fishing boat from Kuala Lukut.
-You can even bring your catch to the nearest seafood restaurant you find, and they’ll gladly cook it in any way you want, for a small fee.
+If fishing is a hobby of yours, you’ll be glad to know that Lukut is full of great spots for this pastime.
+It’s also a favorite destination for enthusiasts who prefer to go further out from the coast while still enjoying the calm and restive seas.
+By far, the most popular fishing area is Kelong Mahmud, which can be reached by renting any fishing boats from Kuala Lukut.
+You can even bring your catch to the nearest seafood restaurant around.
+They’ll gladly cook it however you desire for a small fee.

 4. A Quiet Walk Around Town

-Lukut town has many rows of shops that date back several decades, and you can take leisurely walks around these shops to see what’s being sold.
-Drop by the local grocery store or ‘Kedai Runcit’ for a taste of how life is like in a typical Malaysian small town.
-You’ll never know what rare items you may spot which will remind you of a bygone era.
+Lukut town has many rows of shops that date back several decades.
+You can take leisurely strolls around these shops to see what’s available for purchase.
+Drop by the local grocery store or ‘Kedai Runcit’ for a taste of what life is like in a typical small Malaysian town.
+You’ll never know what rare items you may discover, reminding you of days of yore.

-5. Visit the 3D Museum and Wild West Cowboy Town
+5. The 3D Museum and Wild West Cowboy Town

-Lukut has some small theme parks which are great for kids if you happen to be travelling with young ones.
-Here you’ll find plenty of great photo opportunities, and there are also interactive multimedia shows to enjoy.
+Lukut has some small theme parks, which are great for kids if you happen to be travelling with young ones.
+Here, you’ll find plenty of great photo opportunities and interactive multimedia shows to enjoy.
 The Wild West Cowboy Town even has a small roller coaster and a giant swinging pirate ship.

-Lukut may be a lesser known destination compared to nearby Port Dickson, but it is no less interesting.
-You can head on down to Lukut, Malaysia for a taste of warm hospitality with a touch of rustic and sentimental charm.
+Lukut may be a lesser known destination compared to the nearby Port Dickson, but it is no less interesting.
+You can head on down to Lukut, Malaysia for a taste of warm hospitality with a touch of rustic and sentimental charms.

-If you're looking for accommodations during your visit to Lukut, you're always welcomed to stay with us at the Lexis Hibiscus, Port Dickson, which is 24.2 kilometres away from Lukut.
-Enjoy a perfectly exotic holiday in spacious rooms with your own personal pool and sauna in each one.
-Booking a room is easy, and all you have to do is call us at 603 2083 0933 or drop us an email at email@example.com.
-You can also book online right here, and we'll get back to you as soon as we can.
+If you're looking for accommodation during your visit to Lukut, you're always welcome to stay with us at the Lexis Hibiscus Port Dickson, which is 6.1 kilometres away from Lukut.
+Enjoy the perfect holiday in spacious and Balinese-style rooms.
+Booking a room is easy and all you need to do is call us at +60 6-6602626 or drop us an email at email@example.com.
+You can also book online right here and we'll get back to you the soonest.